ctfpilot/ctfp/README.md

 - [Hetzner Cloud](https://www.hetzner.com/cloud) account with one or more Hetzner Cloud projects
 - [Hetzner Cloud API Token](https://console.hetzner.cloud/projects) - For authenticating with the Hetzner Cloud API
-- [Hetzner S3 buckets](https://console.hetzner.cloud/projects) - For storing the Terraform state files, backups and challenge data.
+- [Hetzner S3 buckets](https://console.hetzner.cloud/projects) - For storing the Terraform state files, backups, and challenge data.
 We recommend using 3 separate buckets with separate access keys for security reasons
 - [Cloudflare](https://www.cloudflare.com/) account
 - [Cloudflare API Token](https://dash.cloudflare.com/profile/api-tokens) - For authenticating with the Cloudflare API
-- [3 Cloudflare controlled domains](https://dash.cloudflare.com/) - For allowing the system to allocate a domain for the Kubernetes cluster.
-Used to allocate management, platform and challenge domains.
+- [3 Cloudflare-managed domains](https://dash.cloudflare.com/) - For allowing the system to allocate a domain for the Kubernetes cluster.
+Used to allocate management, platform, and challenge domains.
 - SMTP mail server - To allow CTFd to send emails to users (Password resets, notifications, etc.).
 The system is set up to allow outbound connections to [Brevo](https://brevo.com) SMTP on port 587.
 - [Discord](https://discord.com) channels to receive notifications.
 One for monitoring alerts and one for first-blood notifications.
 - GitHub repository following [CTF Pilot's Challenges template](https://github.com/ctfpilot/challenges-template) for CTF challenges and CTFd pages - A Git repository containing the CTF challenges to be deployed.
 This should be your own private repository using the CTF Pilot Challenges Template as a base.
 This may also contain the pages to be used in CTFd.